mlbridge/mlbridge.github.io/README.md

 ### Adding Your Own Model

-To add your own model, you can either use the ML Bridge User Interface to train a new model or you can train a model on your own.
+To add your own model, you can either use the ML Bridge User Interface to train a new model or you can train a model on your own without the ML Bridge User Interface.
 If you use the ML Bridge User Interface to train the model the model will be saved in the `mlbridge/mlbridge-machine-learning/saved_models` directory.
-If you would like to create a model of your own then and then train it as you wish, you are free to do so.
-Once the training is complete please save the model as `your_model_name.hdf5` file in the `mlbridge/mlbridge-machine-learning/saved_models` directory.
+If you would like to create a model on your own then and then train it as you wish, you are free to do so.
+Once the training is complete please save the model as:`your_model_name.hdf5` file in the `mlbridge/mlbridge-machine-learning/saved_models` directory.
 For example: If your model name is new_model, the name of the hdf5 file would be `new_model.hdf5`.
 Next, go to the